RunestoneInteractive/httlads/_sources/UNGeneralDebates/graph_relations.rst

     nx.draw(g, pos)
     nx.draw_networkx_labels(g, pos)

-produces the rather ugly graph:
+The above produces the rather unattractive graph:

 .. image:: Figures/networkx1.png

+Its missing the arrows, and the text doesn't fit, and the bright red is a bit alarming for no good reason.
+Not to mention that the layout is not very easy to understand.
 We can immediately do much better by saving the graph we created with networkx as a dot file and then reading it back again and letting graphviz render the graph for us!

 .. code:: ipython3